Soni96pl/Xian-DB/README.rst

 How can I configure it?
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can configure the database connection in the ``config.rst`` You can find an example in https://github.com/Kuba77/Xian-DB/blob/master/config.yml
+You can configure the database connection in the ``~/xian/config.rst`` You can find an example in https://github.com/Kuba77/Xian-S/blob/master/config.yml